knutsoned/bevy_lazy_signals/README.md

 - Should there be a commands-only version of effects?
 - Do we need a useRef equivalent to support state that is not passed around by value?
 - Same question about useCallback
-- Can the LazySignalsResource be removed?
-Just tracks changes currently
 - Can change detection replace some of the components we currently add manually?
 - Can a Computed and an Effect live on the same entity?
 - Do we want an API to trigger an Effect directly?
-- Find out how to get bevy_reflect types to impl clone so we can use them with LazySignalsState

 ## TODO